 Chantelle is ukulele player and vocalist based in Melbourne, Australia.
 She often performs at ukulele and other music festivals both locally and interstate.

-She has been a regular performer on the Australian ukulele scene for the past few years, having performed at Newkulele Festival (NSW), Sunshine Coast Ukulele Festival (QLD), Melbourne Ukulele Festival (VIC), Blue Mountains Ukulele Festival (NSW), Spruke Festival (QLD), Hills Ukulele Festival (VIC) and Cranbourne Music Winter Uke Fest (VIC).
+She has been a regular performer on the Australian ukulele scene for the past few years, having performed at Newkulele Festival (NSW), Sunshine Coast Ukulele Festival (QLD), Melbourne Ukulele Festival (VIC), Blue Mountains Ukulele Festival (NSW), Spruke Festival (QLD), Hills Ukulele Festival (VIC), Briagolong Uke Fest (VIC) and Coleman’s Music Winter Uke Fest (VIC).
 She also performed in Craig & Sarah’s Minifest #2, which was held online during the pandemic of 2020 and featured professional ukulele artists from around the world.

 In 2018, she won the Best Solo Act at the Hills Ukulele Festival, and in the same year was also a Grand Finalist in the Star Search for a Cause vocal contest.